 Set up your utilities

+This is an important thing to add to your change of address checklist.
 Before you move into your new flat you should sort out which utility providers you’re going to use.
 This includes gas, electricity and broadband.

 Your rental lease should outline which utilities are your responsibility, and which are the landlord’s.
 It’s quite common for landlords to cover water, but typically you’ll need to set up the others.